zephren/the-town-docs/src/Introduction.md

 # Introduction

+This book is the documentation for programatically interacting with {{gameName}} game

 ## To Beginners

 I hope this serves as a fun way to learn how to program logic to interact with and automate various processes within the game.